 A caller from the Comptroller’s office will never:

 If you are unsure that the person calling you is from the Comptroller’s office, please hang up and call the number on our account statement or on our website.

-Cybercriminals are sending spoofed (impersonated) emails – appearing to be from the Comptroller’s office – telling recipients to click on a PDF attachment and sign in to receive a secure message.
-The email is not from the Comptroller’s office, and the attachment contains a fraudulent link designed to steal your email login credentials.
+Cybercriminals are sending spoofed (impersonated) emails — appearing to be from the Comptroller's office — inviting recipients to bid on attached falsified Requests for Quotations (RFQs) included with the spoofed emails.
+These emails are not from the Comptroller's office and the RFQs are a fraudulent attempt to steal your money.